tatiana-bernon/tatiana-bernon/README.md

     She/her

 ## 🔭 I’m currently working on:
-    Reviewing Javascript/React and starting an online course on Typescript
+    Upskilling my Testing Automation skills

 ## 🌱 I’m currently learning:
-    Typescript and will then make a small project once I finished the online crash course.
+    EDA Aotearoa QA Testing Automation Online Part-Time Course

 ## 👯 I’m looking to collaborate on:
     Any amazing and meaningful project!

 ## 🤔 I’m looking for help with:
-    OOP, if you have any pointers or advice!
+    Any cool tips or advise on manual Testing and Testing Automation in regards to API, if you have any pointers or advice!
 Please enlight me!

 ## 💬 Ask me about:
     Anything!
 I am also up for new adventures!
 And the best way to learn more is to help others.

 ## ⚡ Fun fact:
-    I can speak 4 languages (English, French, Spanish and Mauritian Creole) and I am always looking to learn more.
+    I can speak 4 languages (English, French, Spanish, Mauritian Creole, and a little bit of Te Reo) and I am always looking to learn more.